lenscas/mergui/README.md

 ## Widgets

-Right now it can only be used for buttons, but more widgets are planned.
+Right now there are only 3 types of widgets: Buttons, Concealers and images.

+There are 3 types of buttons.
+Ones that can be used to render an image, one for text and one that does both.

+A concealer gets a list of other Widgets and a button.
+The button toggles the visibility and interactivity of the other widgets.